DrYenyen/Easy-NFS-GUI/README.md

 * This will give you access to the following sample path D:\PS4\Games\fpkgs
 8. For more instructions and connection settings see https://consolemods.org/wiki/PS4:How_to_install_PKG_files

-# To do
+# Batch file
-1. Make the GUI create a batch file for future use when the directory and IP don't need to be changed.
+The GUI creates a batch file for future use.
+To change the saved command in it just run the GUI once and change the settings then press "Run NFS" the batch file will be updated with the new settings.